darkleas/customer-manager-project/README.md

 #### An open source customer manager project.
 I make sure you have a fully functional website to use on your business.

 Admin account;
+(This admin information is just valid for project in repository)
 Username: admin
 Password: 123123123s

-(This admin information is just valid for project in repository)
+- I deployed the all images in Amazon AWS through heroku.
+- I also used bootstrap, jquery through cdn.

+If you have any questions about anything you can ask through my mail address.
+Mail address: burhankcd@gmail.com

 # Lets see what we have in the website:
 ![](imp.gif)